zoxpx/pxdocs/content/concepts/class-of-service.md

 #### Create EBS volumes AWS

 Here, we create volumes of 3 different volume types in AWS.
 Refer to [AWS EBS volume types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) for more information on the EBS volume capabilities.
-PWX will automatically detect the volume type and classify it into the correct service category.
+Portworx automatically detect the volume type and classify it into the correct service category.

 * Create one 500GB HDD volume
 * Create one 100GB standard volume